 The lifespan in the wild for black-tailed prairie dogs is up to 8 years for females, and around 5 years for males.
 However, around half of prairie dogs in the wild do not survive their first year of life due to high rates of predation.
 Prairie dogs in human care can live over 8 years.

 Despite their conservation status, the loss of open prairie has dramatically reduced the prairie dog population.
 At the beginning of the twentieth century, prairie dogs occupied 100 million acres (40 million hectares) of Great Plains down the eastern side of the Rockies from Canada to Mexico.
-Today, that range has decreased to less than 2,000 acres (766,400 hectares).
+Today, that range has decreased to less than 2 million acres (766,400 hectares).
 Agriculture and urbanization are responsible for the drastic loss and fragmentation of prairie dog habitat.

 Seen as pests, prairie dogs have been exterminated (via poisoning and shooting) because of the perceived competition with grazing cattle and bison for grasses.
 However, studies indicate that prairie dogs do not significantly affect the amount of vegetation available for cattle.